Close contact page icon

 Juha Lemström, Architect SAFA

-Statutes of the Foundation (in Finnish) can be found here
+Statutes of the Foundation (in Finnish)

 To contact the Board of the Foundation, kindly send a message to hello@admuseo.fi.